 This work resumed in March 2021, thanks to a grant from the Dance Centre in Vancouver, B.C. and to the contributions of our generous audience members to a preliminary showing of a work-in-progress online on April 29, 2021.
-The work will continue through 2021 and 2022, with first live performances appearing in the summer of 2021.
+The work will continue through 2021 and 2022.

 This is an interdisciplinary exploration of touch as a lost but still discoverable potential, under threat as never before.
 In collaboration with the natural world.

 Expected first performances: summer 2022.

 The Silence and the Voice/The Hysteria of the Cave

 Sourcing insights from embodied anatomy (especially the work of Bonnie Bainbridge Cohen on the anatomy of the vocal mechanism, and on the embodiment of embryology), this project investigates the relations between voice and silence, movement and space, desire and its absence and how bodies both inform and are informed by these.
 What happens when silence is disappeared under the weight of a massive, world-wide scream?
 Who will speak then?